 1. What is a Virtual Game Night?

-A virtual game night requires some planning, and needs to be communicated in advance so that everyone can clear their schedules and make themselves available to attend.
+A virtual game night requires planning, and needs to be communicated in advance so that everyone can clear their schedules and make themselves available to attend.
 Since you’ll be fully reliant on digital platforms to converse, you and everyone participating will need to do a tech check before the event starts.
-This ensures that you can hear and see everybody clearly and can truly experience everything.
+This ensures that you can hear and see everybody clearly and that everyone will be able to experience the event as intended.
+You can even opt for a hosted virtual game might that offers an exciting platform for friends and colleagues to bond and compete.

 2. Why is it Important to Host a Virtual Game Night?